piranha1983/project-24-25/README.md

-# Project of Programming and Laboratory A.Y.
+# Programming and Laboratory Project, A.Y.
 2024/2025

 This project involves implementing a simplified version of the classic game [Tetris](https://www.lumpty.com/amusements/games/tetris/tetris.html), focusing on the fundamental operations of (1) parsing pieces recursively from an input stream, and (2) inserting those pieces in the Tetris grid.